CAB Logo - Adviceguide home page link

 • the people who live in the property are all under the age of 18

-• the people who live in the property are all asylum seekers who are not entitled to claim benefits including council tax benefit
+• the people who live in the property are all asylum seekers who are not entitled to claim benefits

 • the people who are staying in the property have their main homes somewhere else

-• the property is a care home or some types of hostel.
+• the property is a care home

 If only one person lives in a property they will be the liable person.
-If more than one person lives there, a system called the hierarchy of liability is used to work out who is the liable person.
+If more than one person lives there, a system called the 'hierarchy of liability' is used to work out who is the liable person.
 The person at the top, or nearest to the top, of the hierarchy is the liable person.
 Two people at the same point of the hierarchy will both be liable.

 The hierarchy of liability is: